khushi0526/CircuitToCloud/Day03_Smart_Parking_Detection_System/README.md

 ## About the Project

-This project is a simple smart parking prototype built using ESP32 and an ultrasonic sensor.
+This project is a simple smart parking prototype built using Arduino Uno and an ultrasonic sensor.
 The goal of the system is to detect whether a parking slot is free or occupied by measuring the distance between the sensor and an object.

 When a vehicle enters the parking slot, the distance detected by the ultrasonic sensor becomes smaller.
-The ESP32 reads this distance and decides whether the parking slot is occupied or available.
+The Arduino Uno reads this distance and decides whether the parking slot is occupied or available.

 A red LED indicates that the parking space is occupied, while a green LED shows that the slot is free.